loadsys/CakePHP-Serializers/Docs/EXCEPTIONS_README.md

 # Exceptions #

-There are custom exception classes used in this plugin to provide for responses that when formated using the `EmberDataError` and `EmberDataExceptionRender` Classes, look like:
+There are custom exception classes used in this plugin to provide for responses that when formated using the `SerializersErrors` Plugin, look like:

+* For JSON API Requests, identified using
+`Accepts: application/vnd.api+json`
 ```javascript
 {
 	"errors": [